leafoflegend/MemeMagic/README.md

 ## Meme Magic

 It's a terrible name, I know.
 Doesn't summarize this app at all.
 Here it is:
-Meme Magic is a heavy handed backend boiler plate (Sockets, PSQL, Sessions, Routes, some beginnings of Auth) with some very light front end stuff set up.
-What little is set up on the front end is beautiful (PropTypes, Immutable.js for Redux Store, ES6, AFrame - with all of AFrames caveats built in to avoid race conditions), and the backend is fully set except your choice of login system at the moment.
+Meme Magic is a heavy handed backend boiler plate (Sockets, PSQL, Sessions, Routes, Authentication) with some very light front end stuff set up.
+What little is set up on the front end is beautiful (PropTypes, Immutable.js for Redux Store, ES6, AFrame - with all of AFrames caveats built in to avoid race conditions).

 I made this boiler plate able to switch between AFrame with React/Redux - or to strictly be a React/Redux boiler plate.
 It defaults to AFrame with React/Redux - to switch this, check out installation below.